Washington-University/HCPpipelines/README.md

 * Task fMRI Analysis
-  * Walltime limits on Task fMRI Analysis are generally set to 24 hours with the actual expected walltimes to run about from 4-12 hours.
+  * Walltime limits on Task fMRI Analysis are generally set to 24 hours with the actual expected walltimes to run from 4-12 hours.
   * Memory limits are set at 12 GB.

 The walltime limits in particular are only useful if you have some idea of the